 What do you think?

 December 8, 2011

 One of the lies Casey Anthony told from early on in the investigation of her daughter’s disappearance, a lie she was convicted of telling in her criminal trial, involved a nanny name Zenaida Fernandez-Gonzalez.
 While the nanny was revealed to be fictitious, a woman named Zenaida Gonzalez has since claimed that Anthony’s story has led to extreme difficulties in her life, including loss of a job and apartment.
 As a result, she’s suing Anthony for defamation.
 Anthony was deposed for the civil suit in October, and used the fifth amendment (the right against self-incrimination) 60 times to avoid answering questions.
 Today a hearing took place to decide whether she will be forced to answer these questions.
 The judge has reserved ruling on the issue.
-Stay tuned for updates, and go here or here for more on the story.
+Stay tuned for updates, and go here.

 Casey Anthony Still Unemployed

 On Monday, October 3rd, Casey Anthony reported to her monthly meeting with her probation officer in Florida.
 According to the Florida DOC report, she had no violations this month to the terms of her probation.
 She reported she still has no job or source of income.
 The DOC report can be found here.
 Some of the terms of her probation include finding a job, not doing illegal drugs, and reporting to a probation officer monthly.